- Value Proposition Design

 Offered by: School of Management

-The Programme is aimed at middle and senior level executives working in the industry/organizations with an emphasis on product development.
-The students in this Programme represent various domains in the industry such as information technology, insurance, banking, healthcare IT, Telecommunication, Logistics etc. The Programme is suitable for working executives who are interested to enhance their skills in the area of product development.
+This Executive MBA programme is aimed at middle and senior level executives working in the industry and lays a special emphasis on product development.
+In the programme, the students explore various domains in the industry such as information technology, insurance, banking, healthcare, telecommunications and logistics.
+This programme is ideal for working executives who are looking to enhance their skills in the area of product development.
+Through this programme, one can improve their skills and knowledge in product development and leadership.
+This programme also adds more value to one’s CV, enabling them to further climb the corporate ladder.

 18 months / 3 semesters